Types of gifts you can leave

 Why leave a gift in your will to Versus Arthritis?

-Gifts in wills fund a third of our work.
+Over 75% of the funds we rely on come from these special gifts.
 Hear from supporters who are choosing to defy arthritis with a gift in their will.

 Get in touch